-A very fine version of highlights that mimic the natural look of a child’s hair that’s been kissed by the sun.
+Babylights are a very fine version of highlights (more on that) that mimic the natural look of hair that was slightly lightened by the sun.

-A hair painting technique that was developed by French colorists.
-It involves hand painting strands for a natural-looking, easy-to-maintain ‘do.
+A hair highlighting technique that was developed by French colorists, balayage involves hand painting strands for a natural-looking, easy-to-maintain color.
 Since it utilizes a free-hand technique, your colorist can totally customize it to fit your preferences.
 It’s meant to look natural as it grows out, meaning that it won’t require frequent touch-ups.

-The color that is applied all over your head as a starting point for your dye job.
-Typically, highlights and lowlights follow in order to veer away from a monochrome, one-dimensional look.
+Base color is the color that’s applied all over your head as a starting point for your dye job.

 Contrast refers to the shade and depth of your highlights.
 Think: high-contrast for lighter, more noticeable highlights and low-contrast for more natural-looking swipes of color.

-Although you might be the epitome of a “cool girl,” this term actually refers to the tonal value of the dye you select.
-Cool tones include blues, purples, and greens, while cool colors range from platinum and ash browns to plum reds and blueish blacks.
+This term actually refers to the tonal value of the dye you select.
+Contrary to warm tones, cool tones lean blue, purple, and green, while cool colors range from platinum and ash browns to plum reds and blueish blacks.

-The opposite of flat hair.
-Dimension is the difference between lackluster locks and a head full of movement brought on by highlights and lowlights.
+Dimension is the difference between monochromatic hair and a head full of movement brought on by highlights and lowlights.
 It transforms a uniform hair color to one with varying depth.

-Double process hair color is when you sit in the salon chair through not one, but two coloring techniques within one hair appointment to achieve optimal dimension.
-Example: base color + highlights.
+Double process hair color is when you sit in the salon chair through not one, but two coloring techniques during one hair appointment to achieve optimal dimension.
+Example: base color then highlights.

-Highlights everywhere!
-Who would’ve guessed?
-No, this doesn’t mean that all your hair is being dyed.
-Rather, it means that sections of hair will be highlighted all through your hair, instead of just on the topmost layer.
+Full highlights doesn’t mean that all of your hair is being dyed.
+Rather, it means that sections of hair will be lightened all through your hair to add dimension, instead of just on the topmost layer.

 Jewel Toned Hair

-Where highlights use blonde or streaks lighter than your base color to brighten up tresses, lowlights darken strands to add depth and dimension.
+Where highlights use blonde or streaks lighter than your base color to brighten up your strands, lowlights darken small sections to add depth and dimension.

-The low maintenance look that’s the result of the beautiful balayage technique.
-Since strands are only colored from mid-shaft to ends to create a gradual fade, you won’t need to worry about growth or touch-ups nearly as often with this look.
-Get the look with the L’Oréal Paris Colorista Bleach Ombré.
+Ombré is a low maintenance look that’s the result of diffused balayage highlights.
+Since strands are only colored from mid-shaft to ends to create a gradual fade, you won’t need to worry about growth or touch-ups nearly as often with this technique.

-A process that focuses on hand-painting (yes, just like balayage) specific patterns around the bends of each curl to create a one-of-a-kind dimensional look.
-And you thought your curls alone were eye-catching.
-Well, this little technique will most definitely rev up the head-turning factor.
+A process for curly hair that focuses on hand-painting (yes, just like balayage) specific patterns around the bends of each curl to create a dimensional look.

 Pumpkin Spice Hair

-Don’t go looking in your coffee cup for a hint as to what this hair color looks like—you’ll be unnecessarily disappointed.
-Instead, imagine a more orange version or traditional strawberry blonde tresses that embody all of fall’s most beautiful colors.
+Don’t go looking in your coffee cup for a hint as to what this hair color looks like.
+Pumpkin spice hair is a more saturated, orange version of traditional strawberry blonde tresses that embody all of fall’s most beautiful colors.

-Essentially the adjective that describes a hair color.
+Tone is essentially the specific adjective that describes a hair color.
 While there are black, blonde, brunette, and red hair colors, tones break it down even further.
 Think: soft jet black, platinum blonde, strawberry blonde — you get the idea.

 Similar to tiger’s eye, tortoiseshell dye jobs coat strands with a mixture of hues ranging from gold to dark brown to give the appearance of a slightly subtler, natural-looking ombré similar to that seen on a tortoise shell.